lvvsndattasai/P6/README.md

 # Project 6: Appserver and Database[^1]

+## Scrum Team

+## Product Owner

+- Bhargavi Potu

+## Scrum Master

+- Sruthi Bandi

+## Developers

+- Sai Nikil Teja Swarna
+- Tejith Seetha Rama Sai Gali
+- Sahithi Rajaputhra
+- Veera Venkata Siva Naga Datta Sai Lingam

 In this project you will start up a database system and convert your Photo Sharing App you built in Project 5 to fetch the views' models from it.
 We provide you a new `webServer.js` supporting the same interface as Project 5's web server but it also establishes a connection to a database.
-This allows you to make your app into a legitimate *full stack* application.
+This allows you to make your app into a legitimate _full stack_ application.

 ## Setup

 You should have MongoDB and Node.js installed on your system.
 If not, follow the installation instructions in [Project 0](https://github.com/btdobbs/WA/edit/main/Project/00/README.md) now.

 **\*IMPORTANT!\***